nokxs/iobroker-javascript-vs-code-extension/README.md

 ### Password protected ioBroker installations

 If your ioBroker installation is protected via password, the extension will ask for it during the connection attempt.
-The username is stored in the config file `.iobroker-config.jon` and the password is stored in the VS Code internal secret storage.
-If the password was changed, the extions will automtically ask for the new one.
+The username is stored in the config file `.iobroker-config.json` and the password is stored in the VS Code internal secret storage.
+If the password was changed, the extension will automatically ask for the new one.
 It might be necessary to restart VS Code in the case supplying the new password fails.

 ### Type definitions

-If you choose to configure ioBroker type definitions, the current defintions are downloaded from [GitHub](https://github.com/ioBroker/ioBroker.javascript/blob/master/src/lib/javascript.d.ts).
-Additionaly a `tsconfig.json` is created
+If you choose to configure ioBroker type definitions, the current definitions are downloaded from [GitHub](https://github.com/ioBroker/ioBroker.javascript/blob/master/src/lib/javascript.d.ts).
+Additionally a `tsconfig.json` is created
 (if it does not exist yet) with the necessary settings.
 This enables Visual Studio Code to know the [ioBroker specific javascript functions](https://github.com/ioBroker/ioBroker.javascript/blob/master/docs/en/javascript.md).